-- Soprano: Danielle Wells
+- Soprano: Danielle Marie

 - Alto: Kristen Redaniel

 - Tenor: A.J.
-Valdez
+Rodriguez

 - Bass: Andrew Hathaway

-Danielle is an emerging young artist in the South Bay Area.
-Nothing is more fulfilling to Danielle than singing oratorio and sacred works.
-She recently received her Master’s in Voice Performance at San Jose State University, studying under Professor Layna Chianakas.
+Soprano Danielle Marie is an emerging young artist in the South Bay area of Northern California.
+Nothing is more fulfilling to Danielle than singing oratorio, spirituals, and sacred works.
+Danielle received her Master’s Degree in Voice Performance at San Jose State University, studying under Professor Layna Chianakas.
 Prior voice instructors include Sandra Bengochea, Dr. Nicole Baker, and Mary Scheibe.
-In June, Danielle made her international debut in Ireland as the soprano soloist for Haydn’s Lord Nelson Mass at the Limerick Sings festival under the baton of Dr. Jeffrey Benson.
-In May Danielle was privileged to sing the soprano solo in one of her favorite major works, Brahms’ Requiem, in Mission Santa Clara de Asis under the baton of Dr. Benson.
-Also in May Danielle performed a principal role, Lady with a Cake Box, in Dominick Argento’s Postcard from Morocco.
+Danielle has been the soprano soloist for a number of major works, including Orff’s Carmina Burana, Mozart Requiem, Mozart Vesperae solennes de confessore, Brahms Requiem, Haydn’s Lord Nelson Mass, and Schubert’s Mass in G with various groups in the Bay Area including Dr. Jeffrey Benson and the community chorus Peninsula Cantare, and Michael DiGiacinto and the Winchester Orchestra.